 Proposed change:

-11.553.6.5.4 An Example of An EDMG multistatic sensing measurement instance
+11.55.3.6.5.4 An Example of An EDMG multistatic sensing measurement instance

 Figure 11-74q (Example of an EMDG EDMG multistatic sensing measurement instance with two sensing responders) shows an example of an EDMG multistatic sensing measurement instance.
 The instance starts with the sensing initiator sending a DMG Sensing Request frame (RQ) to each of the sensing responders to initiate the burst and indicate the parameters that will be used in the TRN fields of the EDMG multistatic sensing PPDUs in the instance.
 The sensing responders respond with DMG Sensing Response frames (RSP) indicating they are ready to participate in the instance.
 After receiving the response from the last sensing responder, the sensing initiator sends an EDMG multistatic sensing PPDU.
 Sensing responder STA A uses Sync subfield 1 for synchronization and sensing responder STA B uses Sync subfield 2 for synchronization.
 They then use the TRN field for sensing.
 After the EDMG multistatic sensing PPDU, the sensing initiator uses DMG Sensing Poll frame (Report RQ) to solicit reports from the sensing responder.